Michele Cappellari Python Programs

 Note that the JAM Python code is extremely well vectorized.
 You should not assume the C version will be significantly faster without benchmarking with identical setup.
 Also note that the C version only implements the cylindrically aligned JAM solution, not the spherically-aligned one.
 Laura Watkins has translated the JAM procedures into the C language.
 Laura’s code is available here.

-NOTE: I would appreciate if you drop me an e-mail (address at the bottom) when you download the above procedures.
+NOTE: I would appreciate it if you drop me an e-mail (address at the bottom) when you download the above procedures.

-3 VorBin: Voronoi Binning PIC
+3 VorBin: Voronoi Binning VorBin

 Adaptively spatial bin two-dimensional data to a constant signal-to-noise ratio per bin

-The Voronoi Binning method by Cappellari and Copin (2003) optimally solves the problem of preserving the maximum spatial resolution of general two-dimensional data (or higher dimensions), given a constraint on the minimum signal-to-noise ratio (Figure 5).
+The Voronoi Binning method by Cappellari & Copin (2003) optimally solves the problem of preserving the maximum spatial resolution of general two-dimensional data (or higher dimensions), given a constraint on the minimum signal-to-noise ratio (Figure 5).

 The Voronoi binning method has been applied to a variety of types of data.
 A review of the concepts and applications to (i) X-ray data, (ii) integral-field spectroscopy, (iii) Fabry-Perot interferometry, (iv) N-body simulations, (v) standard images and (vi) other regularly or irregularly sampled data is given in Cappellari (2009).

-3.1 The VorBin PIC package in Python PIC
+3.2 The VorBin package in Python

 How to install: Use pip install vorbin.
 Without write access to the global site-packages directory, use pip install --user vorbin.